 With your document open in Photoshop, let’s jump into the steps.

 Step 1: Select the Pen tool using the toolbox or the keyboard shortcut P.

 The Pen tool allows you to create and edit a path using anchor points to create any shape, from a basic straight line to a complex illustration.
 This path will become your dotted line, but first, we’ll need to apply a few custom settings to turn a plain old straight line into a fancy dotted/dashed line.

 With the Pen tool active, locate the Options panel (usually placed along the top of the main document window).
 Make sure that the Pen tool is set to Shape instead of Path, which allows you to add strokes and fills to your creation.

 Step 2: Customize the colors for your shape by clicking the swatches next to the Fill and Stroke options.
 Make sure the Fill color is blank, represented by a white square with a red diagonal line across it (as shown below), and set the Stroke color to the color you want your dotted line to be.

 Step 3: It’s time to customize the dots in your dotted line.
-Click the Stroke Options dropdown menu, and you’ll see that Photoshop has two preset dotted line patterns for you to use.
+Click the Stroke Options dropdown menu, and you’ll see that Photoshop has preset dotted and dashed line patterns for you to use.

-You can also click the More Options button at the bottom of the presets dropdown to customize your own dot pattern.
+You can also click the More Options button at the bottom of the presets dropdown to customize your own dot or dash pattern.

 Step 4: Once you’re happy with your line settings, click anywhere in your document to set the first anchor point of your path.